haveric/StackableItems/README.md

 * FIX/NEW: Add support for more inventories
 * FIX: shift click with oversized stacks from inventory to player were stacking incorrectly
 * FIX: Cauldron interact events, such as filling or emptying water bottles with custom sizes
+* FIX: Waterlogged bucket filling was removing the block

 #### Version 1.0.9 (8/27/2019)
 * Fixed shift click with stacks higher than default